 Malaysia’s procession of ‘rested’ coaches: do any return?

-In Malaysia, a coach can be rested anywhere between his second game and well into his second year at a club.
+In Malaysia, a coach could be 'rested' anywhere between his second game and well into his second year at a club.

 A successful first season provides no security from the dreaded term in ensuing years, as some of the coaches below found out.